swcarpentry/python-novice-inflammation/_episodes/01-numpy.md

 To save space,
 Python displays numbers as `1.` instead of `1.0` when there's nothing interesting after the decimal point.

+> ## Importing libraries with shortcuts
+>
+> In this lesson we use the `import numpy` [syntax]({{ page.root }}/reference/#syntax) to import NumPy.
+> However, shortcuts such as `import numpy as np` are frequently used.
+Importing NumPy this way means that after the
+> inital import, rather than writing `numpy.loadtxt(...)`, you can now write `np.loadtxt(...)`.
+Some
+> people prefer this as it is quicker to type and results in shorter lines of code - especially for libraries
+> with long names!
+You will frequently see Python code online using a NumPy function with `np`, and it's
+> because they've used this shortcut.
+It makes no difference which approach you choose to take, but you must be
+> consistent as if you use `import numpy as np` then `numpy.loadtxt(...)` will not work, and you must use `np.loadtxt(...)`
+> instead.
+Because of this, when working with other people it is important you agree on how libraries are imported.
+{: .callout}

 Our call to `numpy.loadtxt` read our file but didn't save the data in memory.